wilaak/radix-router/README.md

 ## Performance

-You can expect perfomance similar to [FastRoute](https://github.com/nikic/FastRoute).
+You can expect performance similar to [FastRoute](https://github.com/nikic/FastRoute).
 However FastRoute is much more featured, supporting regex matching, inline parameters, wildcard fallbacks and more.
 If there was a router that I would choose it would probably be FastRoute.

 This router is about as fast as you can make in pure PHP supporting dynamic segments (prove me wrong!).
 Routers like FastRoute leverage PHP's built-in regular expression engine, which is implemented in the C programming language.